 In all cases of an officer's response to a domestic dispute where probable cause exists and the suspect is still on the scene, an arrest will be made.
-In addition, in all cases of an officer's response to domestic disputes, involved parties shall be provided with a Victim's Right Information Card.
-Reports indicating that there is no evidence of an assault or other crime should be given an "unfounded" disposition.
+The officer will complete the Victim Statement Supplement and the Domestic Violence Supplement reports for all corresponding arrests.
+The same reports must also be completed for all felonious domestic incidents.